 Can you bring a bag of oranges on a plane?

-Yes you will be able to bring a banana on a plane if you intend to eat it while on board.
+You will be able to bring a banana on a plane if you intend to eat it while onboard.
 Make sure that you give the banana skin to the cabin crew to dispose of as if you put it in your carry on it may not be allowed in the country you are flying to.

 Can I take grapes on a plane?